On groups of homeomorphisms of the interval with finitely many fixed points

 {\bf Abstract:} {\Small We strengthen the results of \cite{A1}, consequently, we improve the claims of \cite{A2} obtaining the best possible results.
 Namely, we prove that if a subgroup $\Gamma $ of $\mathrm{Diff}_{+}(I)$ contains a free semigroup on two generators then $\Gamma $ is not $C_0$-discrete.
-Using this we extend the H\"older's Theorem in $\mathrm{Diff}_{+}(I)$ classifying all subgroups where every non-identity element has at most $N$ fixed points.
-By using the concept of semi-archimedean groups, we also show that the classification picture fails in the continuous category.}
+Using this, we extend the H\"older's Theorem in $\mathrm{Diff}_{+}(I)$ classifying all subgroups where every non-identity element has at most $N$ fixed points.
+In addition, we obtain a non-discreteness result in a subclass of homeomorghisms which allows to extend the classification result to all subgroups of $\mathrm{Homeo}_{+}(I)$ where every non-identity element has at most $N$ fixed points.}